-Services that are covered for you What you must pay when you get these services • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. • Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (Continued) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant Blood - including storage and administration.
+Medicare coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need.
+Your Plan will pay the costs for the first 3 pints of blood are covered beginning with the first pint used.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/ 2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
+TTY users call 1-877-486-2048.
+You can call these numbers for free, 24 hours a day, 7 days a week.
+Inpatient mental health care Covered services include mental health care services that require a hospital stay.
+Our plan covers an unlimited number of days for Inpatient mental health care. \$350.00 copay for each Medicare- covered stay Prior authorization is Mental health and substance abuse services are provided through our partner, Optum Behavioral Health.
+Please contact Customer Service at (855) 645-8448 for help with questions about your behavioral health benefits or for help locating an in-network provider near you. required.

-Services that are covered for you What you must pay when you get these services Inpatient mental health care For each Medicare-covered inpatient hospital stay: Covered services include mental health care services that require a hospital stay. • Days 1 - 6:\$285.00 copay per day.
-Our plan covers an unlimited number of days for • Days 7 - 90: \$0.00 copay per day.
-Inpatient mental health care.
-Inpatient stay: Covered services received in a You pay 100% of facility charges for a hospital or SNF during a non-covered non-covered inpatient or SNF stay. inpatient stay Your applicable outpatient services copayments If you have exhausted your inpatient benefits or and/or coinsurances apply to the if the inpatient stay is not reasonable and Medicare-covered Services and supplies you necessary, we will not cover your inpatient stay. receive during a non-covered SNF stay.
-However, in some cases, we will cover certain Please see outpatient services below for your services you receive while you are in the hospital costs. or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services • Surgical dressings • Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eves including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy